 Basset and Grylls Mines 14 – Great textures and detail in the concrete plinths.

-Basset and Grylls Mine has to be one of the most impressive sites I visited whilst taking pictures for Bob Acton, I tried to go back a couple of years ago, but I forgot the book and couldn’t find it again.
+Basset and Grylls Mines 15 – This has to be one of the most interesting sites I visited whilst taking pictures for Bob Acton.
+I tried to go back a couple of years ago, but I forgot the book and couldn’t find it again.
 Plenty of other summers to come.
 All the images were taken with an orange filter which darkens the blue sky and adds contrast.

 Bickford’s Fuse Works